jocerfranquiz/tllm/README.md

 1. Simple query:
    ```
-   tllm "What is the capital of France?"
+   tllm "what is heat? in 20 words"
    ```

 2. Providing context from a file: